 Pellets: ¼ cup of timothy based pellets per day/per pig it recommended for adults.
 Pregnant piggies or those under 6 months can eat pellets with alfalfa.
 Be sure to avoid pellets that have “colored” bits as these are not healthy for pigs!
 We recommend the oxbow brand.

 Hay: Unlimited timothy or timothy/orchard mix daily.
 Alfalfa can be offered to pregnant piggies or those under 6 months.
 We recommend the oxbow brand.
+If allergies are an issue in your home, other hay options are available.
+Consult with your vet on the best options.
+Hay should make up 80% of your piggie’s diet and helps to prevent overgrown teeth!

 We do not suggest metal or plastic hay racks, for both safety and mental stimulation.
 We recommend Guinea Dad hay boxes in combination with loose hay in a litter box for happy pigs!